AuroraAttack/auroraattack.github.io/index.md

 ### Infrastructure Download

-You can download the attack simulation environment from [here](https://drive.google.com/file/d/1cx-xcn10rDQaoq1SC9CW__0tbZVA5rEo/view?usp=sharing).
+You can download the attack simulation environment from [here](https://drive.google.com/file/d/1cx-xcn10rDQaoq1SC9CW__0tbZVA5rEo/view?usp=sharing).<br>
+The simulation environment has been exported from VMware and compressed into a zip format, so the virtual machine files are quite large.
+If you need to test the attack chain, you can download the following four virtual machines: attacker-Kali, DNS-server, firewall-pfSense, and victim-Windows10.

 ## Scenario Steps
 Each `uuid` encompasses an `executor`, within which the `command` parameter specifies the actual attack command that needs to be executed.
 You should proceed manually through the attack steps in the sequence of the UUIDs.